iradab/Efficient-Divide-And-Conquer-Ray-Tracing/README.md

-# INF584 - Final Project
+# Efficient Divide-And-Conquer Ray Tracing using Ray Sampling

 This project was a final project for INF584 - Image Synthesis course at Ecole Polytechnique de Paris.
 This project is implementation of the paper **Efficient Divide-And-Conquer Ray Tracing using Ray Sampling**